Geordie Shore series 25

-The twenty-fifth series of Geordie Shore, an English television programme based in Newcastle upon Tyne was confirmed on May 2024, and began airing on 7 January 2025.
+The twenty-fifth series of Geordie Shore, an English television programme based in Newcastle upon Tyne was confirmed in May 2024, and began airing on 7 January 2025.
 The cast gathers at a resort on the island of Ko Samui, although some scenes also include Bangkok.
 Charlotte Crosby did not return after the previous season, while Scott Timlin returns for a third time on the show.
+In March 2025, Timlin dismissal was announced for the second time after 2018.

 Cast

 Unlike the previous two seasons, only the main cast reunited for a vacation at a resort in Thailand for Kyle's bachelor party, while his romantic partners joined them later.
 It includes original cast members Holly Hagan, Sophie Kasaei, James Tindale and Jay Gardner, and veterans Ricci Guarnaccio, Scott Timlin, Marnie Simpson, Kyle Christie, Chantelle Connelly, Chloe Ferry, Nathan Henry and Abbie Holborn.
 Also recurring are TOWIE star Jordan Brook, Leah Bowley, Casey Johnson and Vicky Turner, the romantic partners of Sophie, James, Marnie and Kyle respectively.